Bolivia

 Challenges facing Bolivian Coffee Production

 Coffee production in Bolivia has always been relatively low.
-Production peaked in 1990, when the country exported 125,000 bags.
-By the time we started sourcing coffee in Bolivia in 2010, annual exports were down to 74,000 bags (which, to put in perspective, is equivalent to the annual output of one large farm in Brazil).
-Over the last few years, this production has further decreased to a devastatingly low 22,000 bags per annum in 2020.
+Production peaked in 1989, when the country exported 125,000 bags.
+By the time we started sourcing coffee in Bolivia in 2010, annual exports were down to 66,000 bags (which, to put in perspective, is equivalent to the annual output of one large farm in Brazil).
+Over the last few years, this production has further decreased to a devastatingly low 22,000 bags per annum in 2020, that has since begun to stabilise.

 There are several factors contributing to this decline.
 The most significant of them is that coffee competes with the local coca industry (grown for the drug trade) which is harvested year-round, is easier to pick and often yields higher profits for farmers.
 In the long term, the coca plantations have a devastating impact on the communities and the land; untouched rainforest is often illegally destroyed to plant coca, and a lack of shade trees leads to huge problems with erosion.
 The excessive use of biocides by coca producers – in an effort to bolster their crops – also renders the soil infertile over time.
 The land is then abandoned as nothing else can be grown there.